valentin2105/Kubernetes-Saltstack/README.md

 <img src="https://i.imgur.com/SJAtDZk.png" width="560" height="150" >

 This Saltstack configuration provide a way to deploy **Kubernetes Cluster on top of Debian/Ubuntu** servers.
-It use **Calico as CNI Provider** that provide secure and scalable networking.
+It use **Calico** as default CNI Provider that provide secure and scalable networking and Docker as the Container Runtime (but you can change them).
 It also come with a `post_install` script to install **few Kubernetes add-ons** (DNS, Dashboard, Helm, Heapster, kube-controller).
 Using this configuration, you can easily **scale new workers** in minutes and **effortlessly manage** Kubernetes cluster.

 ## I - Preparation